rishabh-vasudevan/hey-rodney-test/README.md

-# Instructions to train the wake word model
+# Train a wake word model

+## About

+  This project allows you to make a wake word detection model.
+This repository contains scripts to train the model and also run inference/prediction.
+Implementation of live audio classification is also available

 ## Run the training with Docker